 Paper or plastic?
 Dogs or cats?
 The correct answers depend on what you need, want or prefer.

-Similarly, dumpsters and the Bagster also have their own sets of pros and cons.
+Similarly, dumpster rentals and the WM Bagster® also have their own sets of pros and cons.
 So before you use one or the other, make sure to do your homework to see which one is best for you and your project.

-Here are five things to consider when it comes to choosing between Waste Management's (WM) Bagster vs. dumpster rental from a local provider like Bin There Dump That.
+Here are five things to consider when it comes to choosing between Waste Management's (WM) Bagster® and the Bagster® alternative of a dumpster rental from a local provider like Bin There Dump That.

-The main determining factor for you might be what you can fit in the dumpster or Bagster.
+The main determining factor for you might be what you can fit in the WM Bagster® or an alternative like a dumpster

-The Bagster is designed to handle smaller jobs like garage, attic or yard cleanouts and is 2 1/2 feet high, 4 feet wide and 8 feet long.
-It has a 3-cubic-yard capacity and can hold up to 3,300 pounds of debris or waste.
-The Bagster is available in one size.
+The WM Bagster® is designed to handle smaller jobs like garage, attic or yard cleanouts and is 2 1/2 feet high, 4 feet wide and 8 feet long.
+The dumpster bag has a 3-cubic-yard capacity and can hold up to 3,300 pounds of construction debris or yard waste.
+The Bagster® is available in one size.

 They both do not accept hazardous materials.